Ouarzy/ErlangTennisKata/README.md

 tennisKata
 =====

-An humble attempt to solve the Tennis kata http://codingdojo.org/kata/Tennis/
+An humble attempt to solve the Tennis kata in Erlang http://codingdojo.org/kata/Tennis/

 Test